Best portable air conditioners – our top picks for cooling, heating, and humidity control

 The quick list

 Short on time?
 This quick list is an overview of the very best portable air conditioners available, according to our experts.
-You'll find more information on each air con unit and why our testers recommend it if you keep on scrolling.
+You'll find more information on each air conditioning unit and why our testers recommend it if you keep on scrolling.

-Best portable air conditioners
+Best portable air conditioner 2024

 Why you can trust Ideal Home Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.